redpanda-data/connect/docs/inputs/README.md

 table name.
 Offsets will then be tracked per `client_id` per `shard_id`.
 When using this mode you should create a table with `namespace` as the primary key and `shard_id` as a sort key.

+Use the `batching` fields to configure an optional [batching policy](../batching.md#batch-policy).
+It is not currently possible to use [broker based batching](../batching.md#combined-batching) with this input type.

 ### Credentials